 Hi!
 I’m April.
 Thanks for stopping by.

-Since 2007, I’ve taken on a variety of teaching and administrative roles in early childhood and elementary school settings in the United States, South Africa, and Belize.
+Since 2007, I’ve taken on a variety of teaching and leadership roles in mainstream and alternative schools in the United States and internationally.
 My background is in Special Education & Psychology, and I hold a certification in Mindfulness.
 I’m currently enrolled in The Center for Cognitive Diversity to earn my certificate as a Trauma Informed Specialist.

 As a facilitator of growth and life-long learner, I rely on research-backed pedagogies, while always remembering the importance of an individualized, culturally responsive & holistic approach: we must educate the heart, mind, body, and spirit.
 I believe that to truly change education so it’s accessible, inclusive, and empowers kids to break down systems of oppression, we must decolonize our teaching practices through anti-racist/anti-bias teaching practices and mindsets.